Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 The Tome Wraith was larger and more vicious than anything they'd faced—a creature made from centuries of accumulated academic frustration given physical form, with the bitter knowledge of every failed exam and abandoned thesis writhing around it like a dark aura.

-When it caught Willi with a full-power memory drain, targeting not just random facts but his core understanding of tactics and organization, he collapsed like a marionette with cut strings.
+When it caught Willi with a full-power memory drain, targeting not just random facts but her core understanding of tactics and organization, she collapsed like a marionette with cut strings.

-"His pulse is weak," Greta said, her hands shaking as she checked him over despite the steady silver light emanating from her sword.
-"And that thing didn't just take memories—it took his ability to make sense of what he knows."
+"Her pulse is weak," Greta said, her hands shaking as she checked her over despite the steady silver light emanating from her sword.
+"And that thing didn't just take memories—it took her ability to make sense of what she knows."

-They'd dragged him to safety in a small alcove, but the Wraith was still out there, and they could hear more creatures moving through the corridors.
+They'd dragged her to safety in a small alcove, but the Wraith was still out there, and they could hear more creatures moving through the corridors.
 Worse, without Willi's tactical mind keeping them organized, they felt like a ship without a rudder.

 "This is like trying to bake bread without yeast," Tobi said quietly, his usual musical optimism strained as he watched their friend's unfocused eyes.
-"We need him back."
+"We need her back."

-"He's still in there," Lin said, studying Willi's face with the intensity she usually reserved for sick plants.
+"She's still in there," Lin said, studying Willi's face with the intensity she usually reserved for sick plants.
 "But something's blocking the connections.
 Like frost on a garden—the roots are healthy, but the pathways are frozen."

 She stared at her friend's pale face and felt something shift inside her chest.
 Not despair—she was surprised to realize she couldn't quite manage despair when surrounded by so much incredible magic—but a fierce determination that burned hotter than anything she'd felt before.